danilopedraza/komodo/README.md

 - `website`: The Komodo landing page.

+- `report`: A document, in spanish, explaining the language and the interpreter.
+I am writing it with Typst.

 ## Hacking

 I use a very simple Nix setup to develop and deploy everything.
 The `shell.nix` file contains all the requirements (I think) to build everything.